Lab Equipment Donation Appraisal: IRS Fair Market Value for Scientific and School Equipment

 • Calibration sticker history and last service date.

-• Operational wear on moving parts and wear points.
+• Operational wear on moving parts and critical moving tolerances.

 • Accessory completeness: lenses, trays, software keys, manuals, stands.

-• Transport, installation, and consumables needed for safe deployment.
+• Transport, installation, and consumables needed for safe operation.

 Comps as the proof checkpoint, not decoration